 A very small adventure in the wet Anti-Atlas

-After the violent thunderstorm on the evening before in Ourzazate a sunny morning welcomes us, after breakfast we plan to drive to Agdz and the Draa valley.
-While we are still sipping our coffee we hear deep rumbling outside and within half an hour the morning darkens and again the sky opens its locks and a downpour, followed by heavy hailstorms, goes down over the city.
-Even our room is not spared, under the balcony door water is pressed into the room.
-So we postpone our departure, marvel at the spectacle, the masses of water and the increasingly white city.
-And again the drains are overloaded and the streets in Ourzazate are under water again.
+After the violent thunderstorm on the evening before in Ourzazate A sunny morning greets us, after breakfast we plan to drive to Agdz and the Draa Valley.
+While we are still sipping our coffee, we hear deep rumbling outside and within half an hour the morning darkens and the sky opens again and a downpour, followed by heavy hailstorms, falls over the city.
+Even our room is not spared, water is pushed into the room under the balcony door.
+So we postpone our departure and marvel at the spectacle, the masses of water and the increasingly white city.
+And again the sewerage system is overwhelmed and the streets in Ourzazate are once again under water.

 Ourzazate during thunderstorm